NGO Santé Diabète

 • Launch in 2021 of regional prevention houses (Kayes, Timbuktu, Ségou and Sikasso).

-• Training of 20 patient peer educators (PPE) in 2021 and development of prevention tools used by the PPE.
+• Training of 20 patient peer educators (PPE) and development of prevention tools used by the PPE.

-Celebration of World Diabetes Day (WDD) on November 13, 2021 in the presence of the Minister of Health.
-Broadcast of TV trailers, short radio programs and a press conference.
+Celebration of World Diabetes Day (WDD) with the presence of the Minister for Health.
+Broadcast of TV trailers, radio programs and a press conference.

-• Training of a network of 25 journalists on issues related to diabetes, and awarding of prizes for the best contributions, among the 16 productions in 2021 made in the various media.
+• Training of a network of 25 journalists on diabetes-related issues, with prizes awarded for the best contributions in the various media.

-Screening and hypertension days : 72 days carried out, in total: 8,125 people screened.
-On the sidelines of the WDD: 36 days in the 6 municipalities of Bamako and in the regions.
+Screening and hypertension days : 162 days organized.
+In all, 16,538 people were screened in the 6 communes of Bamako and in the regions.

-• Actions in schools : in 2021, 2 training sessions for 78 education personnel in the regions and districts of Bamako (Koulikoro, Sikasso, Mopti, Timbuktu).
-Which led to the realization of 84 animations in 28 classes and affected 1,296 pupils.
+• Actions in schools : 2 training courses for 78 education staff in the regions and districts of Bamako (Koulikoro, Sikasso, Mopti, Timbuktu).
+This led to 84 presentations in 28 classrooms, reaching 1,296 pupils.

-• Strengthening of patient associations : In 2021, capacity building on prevention actions for 30 people from Fenadim member associations in Bamako, Sikasso, Kayes, Ségou and Timbuktu.
+• Strengthening of patient associations : Skills-building in prevention for 30 people from Fenadim member associations in Bamako, Sikasso, Kayes, Ségou and Timbuktu.

 Strengthening access to care